Code-Institute-Submissions/lisaloudness-milestone_project_1/TESTING.md

 1. As a current user, I want to see what events are on in the park, so I can know what's going on.
    - The Events calendar is easily scrollable on the homepage, providing comprehensive information about specific events.
-   -
+   - Social Media links are easily accessible in the footer on all pages.

 2. As a current user, I want to easily view partner websites, so I can access their information easily.
-   - A dedicated section on the Facilities page is dedicated to partner businesses.
+   - The second section on the Facilities page is dedicated to partner businesses.
 From here users can easily navigate to third party websites.
+These are easily identified as hyperlinks due to the curser style changing when hovering on the links and they are underlined.
    - Social Media links are easily accessible in the footer on each page.
-   -

 3. As a current user, I want to easily navigate to content I've previously viewed, so I don't have to use multiple mouse clicks.

-   - The navigation bar is clearly defined and prominantely displayed in the header on all pages and easy for users to find and navigate.
+   - The navigation bar is clearly defined and prominently displayed in the header on all pages and easy for users to find and navigate.
    - The responsive element of the navbar collapses to a hamburger menu which has a dropdown menu on small and medium screens.
 This is also clearly defined and easy for users to find and use.
    - The logo which is in a prominent position at the top of all pages, always navigates to the home page.